 Microchipping is a legal requirement in dogs over eight weeks of age.
+For some parts of the UK (specifically England) it will be a requirement to microchip cats by 10 June 2024, or face a fine.
 Even without legislation, we recommend microchipping cats and rabbits, hopefully ensuring that if they become lost or injured, a veterinary practice, the police or an animal sanctuary can scan your pet and identify you as the owner.